-Reiki is an easy-to-use energy therapy that complements both conventional and holistic approaches.
-Reiki translates from Japanese as “spiritual energy” and is a system of meditative practice that uses mindfulness techniques to help bring the body, mind and spirit back to harmony and balance.
+Reiki is an easy-to-use practice that complements both conventional and holistic approaches.
+Reiki translates from Japanese as “spiritual energy” and is a system of meditative practice that uses calming mindfulness techniques as well as compassionate intention to help bring the body, mind and spirit back to harmony and balance.
 Reiki meditative practices are a wonderful addition to any wellness program.

 A recent study entitled “Integrative Reiki for Cancer Patients: A Program Evaluation,” concluded that Reiki may “activate the relaxation response”.1

 Meditation brings you to a peaceful, balanced state, mentally, emotionally and physically, and this peacefulness will ripple out!
 We call this the “Reiki ripple effect” — when we find peace of mind and heart through meditation, then healing, contentment, transformation and renewal will follow for ourselves as well as the animals and people around us.

 Reiki can enhance the veterinary practice in many ways, and has been a life saver in shelters.
 “Despondent cats and dogs become more social and seem happier,” says Amelia Funghi of Berkeley Animal Care Services.
 “Sick animals are aided in their recovery.
 Most amazingly, animals who have been here for a long time often get adopted shortly after treatments.”

 The Shelter Animal Reiki Association (SARA), a 501(c)3 non-profit I co-founded in 2008 with Leah D’Ambrosio, brings Reiki training and treatments to shelter and sanctuary animals.
 SARA now has over 400 members worldwide, and is endorsed by over 40 animal organizations.
 It supports wellness through its Reiki programs in four main ways.

 1. Reiki helps animals re-build trust with humans